Are Supplements the Great Evil?

 Next, I would suggest a good, natural multi vitamin/mineral.
 I like the packs because there is no compromise in potency as in the case of 1 or 2 tablet per day product.
 This is insurance.
 Unless you analyze everything you eat for every known nutrient level you cannot get all the vitamins/minerals you need from your food.
 Never mind the RDA’s or newer Daily Values, they are not designed with athletes in mind, they are meant to keep you borderline healthy.
 The amounts advised are just barely enough to keep you from avoiding various deficiency-related diseases.
 As a hard training athlete, don’t gamble with your health, take a good multi.

-From here, I personally have always liked Nitric Oxide and always get great results from stacking this with creatine.
+From here, I personally have always liked Nitric Oxide boosters and always get great results from stacking this with creatine.
 This product, based on l-arginine ( an amino acid) was actually brought to market by the same individual that brought creatine to market.
-It works in a similar manner, enhancing blood flow to the muscles and tied into, again, sarcoplasmic hypertrophy.
+It works in a similar manner, enhancing blood flow to the muscles.
+This is tied into, again, sarcoplasmic hypertrophy.

 Next, I would use a good joint product, it’s never to soon to take care of those joints!

 Many people use some type of healthy fat(Omega 3)product, I would do this only if you do not like fish, as most of these products are derived from fish or if your daily fat intake falls dramatically below the usually suggested 20% of total calories.